Erotic Dream

-Erotic Dream, colloquially known as Erotica, is an annual adult entertainment convention held in Athens, Greece, first in 2011 and subsequently in 2012 and 2013.
+Erotic Dream, colloquially known as Erotica, was an annual adult entertainment convention held in Athens, Greece, first in 2011 and subsequently in 2012 and 2013.
 In 2011 a double convention was also held in Thessaloniki.
-It includes dance and other shows and sells sex-related products.
-Porn actresses such as Adrianna Russo have participated in the convention.
-George Chrysospathis is the fair's organizer.
+It included dance and other shows and sold sex-related products.
+Porn actresses such as Adrianna Russo participated in the convention.
+George Chrysospathis was the fair's organizer.

 The 2012 convention was the subject of a report by Reuters regarding the Greek economic crisis.